-Douglas Schumann’s commitment to family, education and hard work all started in the city of New Orleans.
-Born on September 10, 1924, the Louisiana native spent his childhood focusing on scholastics.
-After being homeschooled through first grade, Schumann attended Metari School in New Orleans from the second grade all the way through high school.
-After graduating from Metari, Schumann opted to continue his education, enrolling at Tulane University, where he graduated in 1946.
+Douglas Schumann’s commitment to family, education, and hard work all started in the city of New Orleans.
+Born on September 10, 1924, the Louisiana native spent his childhood focusing on scholastics and graduated from Tulane University in 1946.

-After finishing his formal education, Mr. Schumann decided to discover life outside of Louisiana using the Navy as a backdrop.
-During the second World War, Mr. Schumann began his naval career working on battleships.
-After 38 years of active and reserve service, Mr. Schumann retired from the Navy as a Rear Admiral.
+Later, Mr. Schumann decided to discover life outside of Louisiana where he enlisted in the Navy during the second World War and began his career working on battleships.
+After 38 years of active and reserve service, he retired from the Navy as a Rear Admiral.

-Following an accomplished naval career, Douglas Schumann transitioned to an equally successful line of work in the business industry.
-Schumann learned the ins and outs of the business world via employment as a cost and processing engineer with Ponoma Manufacturing Company in Greens-boro, North Carolina, an industrial salesman in the textile division of U.S. Rubber Company in New York, as well as careers with American Enra in Asheville, North Carolina and with Yorkfab, a sports-wear company.
-Mr. Schumann finished his working career in 1987 after retiring from a gourmet food company in New York.
-Mr. Schumann also consulted for many international companies.
+After his naval career, Douglas Schumann transitioned to work in the business industry.
+He worked as an engineer with Ponoma Manufacturing Company in North Carolina, an industrial salesman of the U.S. Rubber Company in New York, as well as careers with American Enra in North Carolina and with Yorkfab.
+He retired in 1987 from a gourmet food company in New York.

-Despite his educational and professional accomplishments, Mr. Schumann is quick to point out that the achievement he is most proud of was winning the heart of Marie Elizabeth Coughlin.
-Douglas Schumann married “the girl around the corner” in 1948 and spent 51 wonderful years together.
+Douglas Schumann married Marie Elizabeth Coughlin in 1948 and spent 51 years together.
 Mrs. Schumann graduated from the University of Wisconsin with a degree in guidance counseling and enjoyed a 38-year career as a counselor in Brooklyn, New York.

-In 1987, Douglas and Marie Schumann moved to Rio Rancho to enjoy retirement.
-The Schumanns immediately found their place in the realm of volunteerism and community service.
-The couple joined the Kiwanis Club in Rio Rancho shortly after moving to New Mexico, and Mrs. Schumann served as a leader in the community until her passing in 1999.
-Mr. Schumann served as Lieutenant Governor for Division Two of the Kiwanis Club and remains an active member of the Corrales Club.
-In addition, Mr. Schumann also served as president of the Rio Rancho Kiwanis Club.
+In 1987, they moved to Rio Rancho to enjoy retirement.
+The couple joined the Kiwanis Club in Rio Rancho, and Mrs. Schumann served as a leader in the community until her passing in 1999.
+Mr. Schumann served as Lieutenant Governor for Division Two of the Kiwanis Club and remained an active member of the Corrales Club and served as president of the Rio Rancho Kiwanis Club.